 Usually, the developer will limit his liability for the design and construction of the works to a stipulated period after completion of the works under the agreement between the developer and the end users (usually ending on the expiry of the defects liability period under the building contract for the development, but depending upon the developer, the nature of the project and the stage in the economic cycle).

 Such liabilities may also be excluded by contract with the end users.
-However, such exclusion clauses are subject to the Unconscionable Contracts Ordinance (Cap 458) and the Control of Exemption Clauses Ordinance (Cap 71).
+However, such exclusion clauses are subject to the Unconscionable Contracts Ordinance (Cap.
+458 of the Laws of Hong Kong) and the Control of Exemption Clauses Ordinance (Cap.
+71 of the Laws of Hong Kong).
 The Control of Exemption Clauses Ordinance prohibits the exclusion or restriction of liability for death or personal injury resulting from negligence and requires all exclusion or restriction of other liability for negligence to satisfy the requirement of reasonableness.

 Provided that the developer and the end user have contractual relationship, the developer is liable for any physical damage or economic loss suffered by the end user in accordance with the general liability rules for breach of contract.
 Limitation (including exclusion) of developer’s liability for the construction of the works may only be possible if there is an adequate compensation (eg. a price reduction) for such limitation.
 In certain cases however, the developer’s liability may not be validly excluded including bodily injury damage to health, and for damages caused by wilful misconduct or a criminal act.